rinigus/mapbox-gl-qml/api.md

     road, position on the map, or many other features that can added and later modified by application.

-    The following snippet adds a point on the map
+    The following QML snippet adds a point on the map
     ```javascript
                 map.addSource("location",
                           {"type": "geojson",